Physics-50/Module-2/docs/week1.md

 #### Mini-question 3: Which parameters need to be reset?

-**This mini-question cannot be answered until you are in lab. therefore for this question only, you should not answer the question before lab.
+**This mini-question cannot be answered until you are in lab.
+Therefore for this question only, you should not answer the question before lab.
 You will only receive credit for this question if you answer it during your lab period.**

 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform?usp=sf_link){:target="_blank"}*